 How 2KXO is Changing Things

 2KXO is a first of its kind private social networking application for creatives that want the most out of their efforts and hard work.
 The application is focused on two things, which are showcase and discovery.
 Showcase your content, products, and services as well as discover the same from other users on the platform with 2KXO.
-Apart from being completely ad-free, offering strict privacy rules and values, 2KXO also provides a single platform for users or creators to create, post, display, market, and sell, all in one place.
+Apart from being completely ad-free, offering strict privacy rules and values, 2KXO also provides a single platform for users or creators to create, post, display, market, and sell, for make money all in one place.

 2KXO attempts to solve the problem of content creators not getting paid enough or at all for their hard work and valuable efforts with its ‘paid likes’ feature.
 The platform does not include the option of empty likes where you can just tap a button and move on.
 Instead, every like on your live stream on 2KXO will actually be a small tip from a viewer that is appreciative of your work and content.